Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 So for example a percentage calculation is carried out like: %(42) = 0.42.

 Thus every sign that has double brackets () following it, is a function, and what needs to be calculated is to be put inside the brackets.
+The user must remember to close all brackets.

 The **sign "-" is a subtraction operator, and does not function as the sign of a number**.
 Instead the **neg() function** should be used for this purpose: for example neg(7) = -7.0 and neg(7)^3 = -343.0.